whg-training/statistics-course/2_Statistical_modelling_I:Introduction/practicals/glycophorin_cnvs/glycophorin_cnv_warmup.md

 plot.copy.numbers( expected.posterior.state, title = "Expected posterior copy number" )
 ```

-Compare this with the maximum likelihood copy number calls above - the posterior version is much cleaner.
+Compare this with the maximum likelihood copy number calls above - the posterior version is much much cleaner.

-It's clear now there is something goin on in that region - a number of samples have clear runs of deleted or sometimes apparently duplicated bins.
+It's clear now that there is something goin on in that region - a number of samples have clear runs of deleted or

-To draw out the signal we can cluster samples - here using hierarchical clustering:
+apparently duplicated bins.
+To draw out this signal we can cluster samples - here using hierarchical clustering:

 ```
 clustered.order = hclust(